Recommended Global Oncology & Cancer Conferences

 Track 4: Radiopharmaceuticals

 A radiopharmaceutical is a medicine that can be used as a diagnosis and for therapeutic purposes.
 This is also a special class of drug and a combination of a radioactive molecule that has radioactivity.
 Radiopharmaceuticals consist of a radioactive isotope.
 Radioisotopes bind to biological molecules capable of targeting organs, tissues or specific cells of the human body.
 These radioactive drugs can be used for diagnosis and, increasingly, for the therapy of diseases.

-The representation of radiopharmaceuticals in clinical practice is increasing rapidly, which provides the medical association to have a greater way to detailed knowledge and information on the characteristics of various kinds of tumors.
+The representation of radiopharmaceuticals in clinical practice is increasing rapidly, which provides the medical association to have a greater way of detailed knowledge and information on the characteristics of various kinds of tumors.